jandersoncampelo/obsidian-gdrive-sync/README.md

   You must ensure that your server is sending back the correct CORS headers, if things aren't working thats probably the cause.
 Just log the request and determine the origin you need to allow.

 #### Q. Notes created from templates get deleted automatically.
 How to solve it?
-The plug-in uses the "lastSync" tag to keep track of synced files.
-So if a new note having the "lastSync" tag of the template from which it was created is detected by the plug-in it assumes that this "new" note was already synced as it has the "lastSync" tag (which is not true as it got the tag from the template) and as it can't find this "new" note on Drive (of cource it can't, it was never uploaded) it deletes the note to keep it in sync with Drive.
-Solution is to add the name of the template note/folder containing templates under the Blacklist option in settings and remove the "lastSync" tag from the template note(s) if it(they) has(have) the tag.
+Older versions stored sync metadata inside note content.
+When a new note inherited that metadata from a template, the plugin sometimes treated it as already synced and deleted it.
+If you run into similar issues, add the template folder to the blacklist in settings so that its contents are ignored during sync.

 #### Q. Files got deleted accidentally or due to plugin errors, what to do?
 Do not panic, all files deleted by the plugin goes to the .trash folder in your vault folder in your desktop or mobile devices (provided you are using beta-11 or higher version of the plugin).
 You can get them from there.
-However for restoring them to the vault, do the following: disable this plugin, restore the required notes from .trash folder, remove the lastSync tag from the notes, enable plugin again.
-Not doing this will keep deleting the notes which were restored with the lastSync tag intact.
+However for restoring them to the vault, do the following: disable this plugin, restore the required notes from .trash folder, remove the corresponding entries from `.gdrive-sync-state.json`, then enable the plugin again.

 #### Q. Editor loses focus while editing tables, LateX expressions etc. What to do?
 More detailed explanation can be found [here](https://github.com/stravo1/obsidian-gdrive-sync/issues/45#issuecomment-2356087828).
 You can temporarily enable force-focus mode by opening the Obsidian Command Palette and searching for "Toggle force focus" (you can also add a keybinding to this command).
 This ensures you don't lose focus while editing tables, LateX expressions.
 However enabling force-focus mode also introduces [#75](https://github.com/stravo1/obsidian-gdrive-sync/issues/75).
 So you can toggle it off when you face this issue.
 This option is also available in the plug-in settings.
 TLDR: Enable force-focus mode using the command palette while editing tables, LateX expression etc. else leave it disabled.